HKU-MedAI/cDPMIL/README.md

 ```
   $ python DP_feats_aggr.py --feat_dir Yours --save_dir Yours
 ```
-and you will find the aggregated feature files in your designed directory.
+and you will find the aggregated feature files in your designated directory.

 So basically, the training module contains two step: aggregation and prediction.